 The driving force behind this crystallisation is still undetermined.
-While coarsening dynamics have previously been linked to relaxation dynamics, the significantly reduced coarsening rate present within our foam suggests that this is an unlikely source of the structural rearrangements here.
+Coarsening dynamics have previously been linked to relaxation dynamics.
+However, the significantly reduced coarsening rate within our foam suggests that coarsening cannot be the main source of the structural rearrangements here, although it may be one of several contributing factors.
 In addition, the increased ordering of the foam following physical disturbance of the sample is incongruent with such coarsening arguments.
-We believe that thermal fluctuations in the laboratory over a 24-hour period could contribute to the behaviour observed: a difference of a few degrees between day and night temperatures would result in a change in the volume of the bubbles of a few percent: this expansion and contraction may provide the mechanical force necessary for the rearrangements.
+We believe that thermal fluctuations in the laboratory over a 24 hour period could contribute to the behaviour observed: a difference of a few degrees between day and night temperatures would result in a change in the volume of the bubbles of a few percent: this repeated expansion and contraction may provide the mechanical force necessary for the rearrangements.